observablehq/framework/docs/routing.md

 └─ ...
 ```

 `FileAttachment` references are automatically rewritten during build; for example, a reference to `quakes.csv` might be replaced with `_file/quakes.csv`.
-(In the future [#260](https://github.com/observablehq/cli/issues/260), the Observable CLI will add a content hash to the attached file name for cache-breaking.)
+(In the future [#260](https://github.com/observablehq/cli/issues/260), Observable Framework will add a content hash to the attached file name for cache-breaking.)
 Only the files you reference statically are copied to the output root (`dist`), so nothing extra or unused is included in the built site.

 [Imported modules](#imports) can use `FileAttachment`, too.
 In this case, the path to the file is _relative to the importing module_ in the same fashion as `import`; this is accomplished by resolving relative paths at runtime with [`import.meta.url`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).